 PO Box 3705

-Providers must submit their quarterly reports to MBIE on all courses delivered during a quarter within two weeks after the end of that year.
+Providers must submit a report to MBIE for each course delivered that year.
+Reports must be submitted within two weeks after the end of that year.

 For each course that is delivered the reports must include the following information: